designerfuzzi/Covid19/README.md

  added: show annotations where cases are located on the map

  added: preparations and implementation of title and subtitles for annotations

+# License

+ GPL-3

+ make it public available as source when you change it and all is fine, if not - covid-19 may catch you and the lawers have fun.